fuofuo-gg/EcoCharge/README.md

 - - ColorSchemes
 - - GeometryBasics

-All the packages will be installed in the first run.
+All the packages will be installed automatically during the first run.

 ## How to Use
 1. Clone this repository: